ronboger/ronboger.github.io/projects.md

 <img class="img-responsive project-image" src="../assets/images/projects/strollsafe_2.jpeg" alt="strollsafe"/>

-Winning the Comcast EveryBlock API prize at PennApps, StrollSafe is an app all about contextual maps.
+Winning the Comcast EveryBlock API prize at PennApps 2016, StrollSafe is an app all about contextual maps.
 Strollsafe releases location-based crime reports for people out walking.
 Using OpenDataPhilly and EveryBlock info, the app overlays crime data onto a standard map.

 Check out our submission on <a href="https://devpost.com/software/strollsafe">Devpost</a> and our <a href="http://technical.ly/baltimore/2015/09/09/heres-project-jhu-students-took-home-top-prize-pennapps/">press</a>.